riverbed/steelscript-netshark/docs/background.rst

 in the Packet Analyzer user interface.

 These examples are just meant to help illustrate what views are at a high level.
-The details about exactly how views are contstructed and accessed are later in this document and elsewhere in the FlyScript documentation.
+The details about exactly how views are constructed and accessed are later in this document and elsewhere in the FlyScript documentation.